drogue-iot/drogue-ajour/README.md

 {
    "version": "0.1.0",
-   "mtu": 512, // The desired block size to use for the next firmware block "last_version": "0.1.1", // Version of the last block the device received from the server.
+   "mtu": 512, // The desired block size to use for the next firmware block "status": {
-   "last_offset": 0, // Offset of the last block the device received from the server.
+      "version": "0.1.1", // Version of the last block the device received from the server.
+To safeguard against new versions arriving
+      "offset": 0, // Current write offset after applying the last firmware block.
+   }
 }
 ```